Dean-Rough/sylo/README.md

 *   **[PROJECT_PLAN.md](PROJECT_PLAN.md):** Outlines the overall project vision, MVP scope, phased rollout, and technology choices.
 *   **[CODING_STANDARDS.md](CODING_STANDARDS.md):** Details the coding conventions, linting, formatting, and best practices to be followed.
 *   **[DIRECTORY_STRUCTURE.md](DIRECTORY_STRUCTURE.md):** Describes the organization of this monorepo and the structure of individual applications and packages.

+## Key AI-Powered Features

+Sylo is being developed to offer a suite of intelligent tools to streamline your workflow:

+*   **🧠 AI Project Manager:** Automates project progression, predicts delays, and provides real-time visibility.
+*   **📅 AI Calendar:** Intelligently schedules your tasks, meetings, and to-dos into an optimized daily plan.
+*   **✅ AI Task Manager:** Auto-schedules tasks based on deadlines and priorities, adjusting in real-time.
+*   **📝 AI Meeting Notetaker:** Automatically records, transcribes, and summarizes meetings, converting action items into tasks.
+*   **🔄 AI Workflows:** Transforms ideas into structured projects and automates routine task assignments and reminders.
+*   **📊 AI Gantt Chart:** Maintains accurate, real-time project timelines with easy drag-and-drop adjustments.
+*   **🤝 AI Meeting Assistant:** Simplifies meeting scheduling with personalized booking pages and templates.

 ## Monorepo Structure